Don’t Fall for These 7 Common Elderly Phone Scams

 Report, If You Have Been a Target of a Scam

 Many scams and frauds go unreported because either people are ashamed to admit that they have been scammed or they do not know how to report a scam.
-Do not be ashamed to report if you have been a target of a scam, it only helps scammers to target more people.
-Do the following things to make sure that the crime does not go unnoticed.

 • Report the Scam to FTC: You can report to FTC online or via phone